almonds0166/pluralkit.py/docs/source/api.rst

 Privacy
 ~~~~~~~

+.. autoclass:: Privacy

-.. attribute:: Privacy.PUBLIC
+   .. autoattribute:: Privacy.PUBLIC

       Represents a public PluralKit privacy setting.

-.. attribute:: Privacy.PRIVATE
+   .. autoattribute:: Privacy.PRIVATE

       Represents a private PluralKit privacy setting.

-.. attribute:: Privacy.UNKNOWN
+   .. autoattribute:: Privacy.UNKNOWN

       Equivalent to `Privacy.PUBLIC` in effect.
 Returned for member and system privacy fields if the client does not have an authorization token set.

 Exceptions
 ----------